-The Council on Biblical Manhood and Womanhood has added seven complementarian leaders, scholars, and pastors to its council, signaling a generational shift in the organization.
+The Council on Biblical Manhood and Womanhood has added six complementarian leaders, scholars, and pastors to its council, signaling a generational shift in the organization.

 Those added to the board are Jason Allen, H.B.
-Charles, Jim Hamilton, Margaret Kostenberger, Rob Lister, Katie McCoy, and Joy White.
+Charles, Jim Hamilton, Margaret Kostenberger, Rob Lister, and Joy White.